asalga/Tetrissing/README.md

    releasing one key
  - Add chain reaction feature
  - Fix drawing drop streak
- - Clean up audio and get it to work with JavaScript
  - Do not play drop sound on line clear
+ - Fix audio for Firefox